-- You will be caught and you will have to take the consequences of your actions. - You will be interviewed by a teacher and the information could be passed on to your Head of House or the Assistant Principal with responsibility for pupil behaviour. - The consequences will depend on the severity of the bullying and length of time the bullying has been carried out for but you could lose the privilege of free time.

-• You could do community service during lunchtime and break time; you could be kept in isolation; if the bullying has been severe you could be excluded.
-There will be a record of the incidents kept on your school file
+- You will be caught and you will have to take the consequences of your actions. - You will be interviewed by a teacher and the information could be passed on to your Head of Year or the Assistant Principal with responsibility for student behaviour. - The consequences will depend on the severity of the bullying and length of time the bullying has been carried out for but you could lose the privilege of free time. - You could do community service during lunchtime and break time; you could be kept in isolation; if the bullying has been severe you could receive an alternative provision or suspension from school.
+There will be a record of the incidents kept on your school file.
+Persistent bullying may lead to a permanent exclusion from school. - You may be placed on an anti-bullying contract which will set out very clear expectations of you, and be monitored for an agreed period of time.